The Elements of Differentiable Programming: Probabilistic supervised learning

 For \textbf{integer outcomes}, where $\cY = \NN$, we can use, among other choices, a \textbf{Poisson distribution} with mean parameter $\lambda > 0$.
 When $Y$ follows a Poisson distribution with parameter $\lambda$, we write

 The PMF is

-It is the probability of $y$ events occuring in an interval of time.
+It is the probability of $y$ events occurring in an interval of time.
 The Poisson distribution is frequently used when there is a large number of possible events, each of which is rare.

 The CDF is

 The Poisson distribution implies that the \textbf{index of dispersion} (the ratio between variance and mean) is $1$, since

 When this assumption is inappropriate, one can use generalized Poisson distributions \citep{satterthwaite1942generalized}.